 Heated coconut oil when used for cooking has such a pleasant smell that fills up not just your nostrils but all of your senses – it’s calming and relaxing.
 Unsurprisingly, coconut oil has become a staple component of almost any type of skincare product, often added in as Capric / Caprylic /Lauric acid which functions as an emollient or skin conditioning agent.

-- has natural antifungal and antibacterial properties that helps treat various skin infections, including acne and other skin blemishes
+- Has natural antifungal and antibacterial properties that helps treat various skin infections, including acne and other skin blemishes

-- loaded with antioxidants that help protect skin from the cell damaging effects of free radicals
+- Loaded with antioxidants that help protect skin from the cell damaging effects of free radicals

-- easily assimilated by the skin and made useful for skin healing, treating and maintenance purposes
+- Easily assimilated by the skin and made useful for skin healing, treating and maintenance purposes

 - pH balanced

-- contains very high levels of Vitamin E which does good in protecting the skin and keeping it moisturized 24/7
+- Contains very high levels of Vitamin E which does good in protecting the skin and keeping it moisturized 24/7

-- has high amino acid content that supports better skin synthesis and more rapid tissue repair.
+- Has high amino acid content that supports better skin synthesis and more rapid tissue repair.

 Why Use Coconut Oil As Facial Cleanser?

-In facial cleansing terms, this means that the correct way to remove excess oil from skin is to use oil to strip it away.
+In facial cleansing terms, this means that the correct way to remove excess oil from the skin is to use oil to strip it away.
 Sounds crazy, huh?
 But, many people have tried the oil method using various essential oils, and coconut oil is a favorite, and swear by the favorable results.